top of page

 X-Men Mutant Academy PS1

-It was easily overlooked, dropping 5 months after Marvel Vs. Capcom 2.
-It doesn't come close to Capcom's offerings but is pretty decent.
+It was easily overlooked, dropping only five months after Marvel Vs. Capcom 2.
+It doesn't come close to Capcom's offerings but is a pretty decent time with a buddy.
 The unlockable costumes and hilariously outdated FMVs help.
 The power bar shuffling mechanic is decent too.

 Release: Jul 14, 2000